What We Provide

 - Develop and deliver training sessions;

-- Present workshops and community-based research at conferences, including International AIDS Conferences, plus national and provincial events;
+- Present workshops and community-based research at conferences, including International AIDS Conferences, national and provincial events;

-- Provided numerous consultations and debriefing to Executive Directors, Managers and frontline staff.
+- Provided consultations and debriefing to Executive Directors, Managers and frontline staff.

 - Collaborate with other organizations on short and long-term projects.